mfisher5/farm-guide/slurm-update.md

 ## Getting to Know Slurm

 Slurm is a lot like SGE: you submit jobs via batch scripts.
 These batch scripts have common headers; we will see one below.
+For more information on Slurm, check the [CSEwiki](http://wiki.cse.ucdavis.edu/support:hpc:software:slurm) too.

 First, we can get a sense of our lovely cluster with `sinfo`, which is pronounced *sin-fay* (entomology unknown, but we think French origin):